Summer Camps & Conservatories FAQs

 If, after the audition/interview, you realize this is not the community for you, simply email us within 48 hours, and we will not follow up with your results.

 Actors can be particularly strong at movement, improv, emotional journeys, heightened language, comedy, tragedy, and all the tones in between.
-We want to give you opportunities to show us the ways YOU shine, and WITH WHOM you shine.
+We want to give you opportunities to show us the ways YOU shine.
 We have designed our auditions to give you as many ways to shine as possible.

-Your monologue (or “non-ologue” for our Comedy Ensemble) is a memorized performance when you fully embody a character without a script in front of you.
+Your monologue (or “non-ologue” for our Comedy Ensembles) is a memorized performance when you fully embody a character without a script in front of you.
 The monologue, however, is only a few minutes of your audition.
 We want to get to know you a bit better!
-We also want you to get to know us - and some of the students you’ll potentially live and create with this summer.

 We have been told that our auditions are significantly more fun than the average audition.
 We plan to keep it that way.